vercel/next.js/docs/advanced-features/custom-server.md

 By default, `Next` will serve each file in the `pages` folder under a pathname matching the filename.
 If your project uses a custom server, this behavior may result in the same content being served from multiple paths, which can present problems with SEO and UX.

-To disable this behavior & prevent routing based on files in `pages`, open `next.config.js` and disable the `useFileSystemPublicRoutes` config:
+To disable this behavior and prevent routing based on files in `pages`, open `next.config.js` and disable the `useFileSystemPublicRoutes` config:

 ```js
 module.exports = {